chris-fox/scripts-tools/Deploy Solutions/README.md

 #Steps for setting up your environment to use the tools#
 1. Download or Clone this repo
 2. Install ArcGIS Pro 1.3
 3. Find the application shortcut “Python Command Prompt” that is now available under the ArcGIS program group.
-(You will likely need to run as an administrator if Pro was installed with the default settings)
+Run it as an administrator.
 4. Run the following commands.
 This information is documented as well in the [python api install and setup guide](https://developers.arcgis.com/python/guide/Install-and-set-up/)

     ```